archimedon/docx2wordpress/README.md

 ## Overview

-A small application, built for Linux. providing just enough flexibility and functionality to get the job done.
-Currently running as a cronjob.
-With a little elbow, it can be converted into a daemon or DirectoryWatchService.
+A small application - more a utility, built for Linux. providing just enough flexibility and functionality to get the job done.
+It is currently running as a cronjob but with a little elbow, it can be converted into a daemon or DirectoryWatchService.

-(Depends on [WP-CLI](https://github.com/wp-cli/wp-cli) ...  for talking to Wordpress platform.)

 ## Publisher/Author Usage